Pagano (wrestler): Lucha Libre AAA Worldwide (2016–present)

 On May 26, 2017, Pagano won his first title in AAA, when he and El Mesías captured the AAA World Tag Team Championship.
 At Verano de Escándalo, Mesias and Pagano lost the titles back to Cuervo and Scoria.
 The match also included Drago, Aerostar, Bengala and Australian Suicide.
 After the team's loss, Mesias went furious, attacking Pagano so much he had to be taken out of the ring on a stretcher, turning Pagano tecnico (lucha libre's term for the faces).
 On a TV taping, Pagano teamed with former rival Psycho Clown and El Hijo del Fantasma.
 They faced and lost to Dr. Wagner Jr., Mesías and Kevin Kross after interference from Texano Jr. (who Fantasma was feuding with).
 It was later announced that at Triplemanía XXV, Pagano would face Mesias in a Street Fight which suited Pagano as Pagano has a large experience in hardcore matches.
 Mesias's most recent street fight was in 2008 at Verano de Escandalo in a steel cage where he lost to Vampiro.
 The match ended in a no contest after Rey Escorpión returned and attacked both Mesías and Pagano.

-On July 21 at the event AAA vs. Elite, Pagano teamed up with Joe Líder as representatives of team AAA being defeated by the team Elite (Teddy Hart and Jack Evans), during the match Hart applied a «Canadian Destroyer» on the edge of the ring to Pagano, but it fell out of ring causing a concussion.
+On July 21 at the event AAA vs. Elite, Pagano teamed up with Joe Líder as representatives of team AAA being defeated by the team Elite (Teddy Hart and Jack Evans), during the match Hart applied a Canadian Destroyer on the edge of the ring to Pagano, but it fell out of ring causing a concussion.

+At Noche de Los Grandes Week 1, Pagano and Psycho Clown would lose the AAA World Tag Team Championship to the War Raiders.
+After the match, Pagano would walk away from Psycho Clown and let the War Raiders beat him down, turning heel in the process.